DebarunChakraborty/Data-Science-project-Web-Scraping-using-Selenium-by-python/README.md

 Objectives of this Project:

-1. To extract some specific information of first 10 pages ( pages may increase-depnds on the user) such as URL, title, page no., and the describtion of the search result from using google Chrome.
+1. To extract some specific information of first 10 pages ( pages may increase-depnds on the user) such as URL, title, page no., and the describtion of the search result using google Chrome.
 3. Create a csv. file to store all the result generated.